-Practicum in Exceptionality in Human Learning PSY442Y5
+PSY442Y5 Practicum in Exceptionality in Human Learning

 The objectives of the Field Placement are as follows:

-To provide students with direct experience working with exceptional children, adolescents and/or adults in the context of a school, clinic, community agency or other setting approved by the Course Instructor.
+1. To provide students with direct experience working with exceptional children, adolescents and/or adults in the context of a school, clinic, community agency or other setting approved by the Course Instructor.
 Every effort is made to ensure that the placement differs from students’ previous experiences.

-1. To stimulate philosophical and practical discussions of disability issues based on students’ experiences.
+2. To stimulate philosophical and practical discussions of disability issues based on students’ experiences.

-2. To enable students to evaluate their suitability for a variety of careers involving exceptional people, including education, counseling, rehabilitation, advocacy, research and writing.
+3. To enable students to evaluate their suitability for a variety of careers involving exceptional people, including education, counseling, rehabilitation, advocacy, research and writing.

-Field Placements will be allocated in the end of June, taking into account students’ past experiences, goals, interests, and transportation needs.
+Field Placements will be allocated at the end of June, taking into account students’ past experiences, goals, interests, and transportation needs.
 Some placements only take place on certain days; otherwise, one half-day dedicated to the Field Placement component per week is arranged between supervisor and student.

 Best efforts are made to place students in sites that are appropriate to their academic backgrounds, interests, and experiences, but there are no guarantees as to the type of placement that is provided.
 Students may be asked to attend an interview with their provided placement site supervisors prior to beginning their placement work.
 All placements are subject to agreement by both the placement site and the student.